|

 poor one.
 First, that was not the agreement.
 Second, even if that was exactly

-what others were writing – which I don’t see as consistently true – that
+what others were writing – which wasn’t consistently true – that would not be

-would not be the same as saying it was accurate.
-More important the
+the same as saying it was accurate.
+More important the perception would be

-perception would be their own, and they would not be offering it under the
+their own, and they would not be offering it under the appearance of having

-appearance of having come from me, of being supported by me.
-How Mr. Lewis used our
+come from me, of being supported by me.
+How Mr. Lewis used our interview

-interview is exactly why I insisted on that condition in the first place.
-I
+is exactly why I insisted on that condition in the first place.
+He

 our agreement and shared that section related to our interview, he would have